LLNL/zfp/docs/source/modes.rst

   of most significant uncompressed bits encoded per transform coefficient.
-  It does not directly correspond to the number of uncompressed mantissa bits for the floating-point or integer values being compressed, but is closely related.
+  It does not directly correspond to the number of uncompressed mantissa bits for the floating-point or integer values being compressed, but is closely :ref:`related <q-relerr>`.
 This is the parameter that specifies the precision in :ref:`fixed-precision mode <mode-fixed-precision>`, and it provides a mechanism for controlling the *relative error*.
 Note that this parameter selects how many bits planes to encode regardless of the magnitude of the common floating-point exponent within the block.

 .. c:member:: int zfp_stream.minexp